Travel Guidance for current F-1 and J-1 students

 - Be prepared for delays due to security clearance processing by the Department of State.
 If you are in a scientific field, you may want to consult the DOS website.
 If subject to a security clearance, visas issuance may be delayed indefinitely.
-Please contact the Davis International Center with questions about additional documentation you may want to take with you.
+Please consult with your international student advisor about additional documentation you may need to take with you.

 TRAVEL TO CANADA, MEXICO, AND THE ADJACENT ISLANDS (EXCEPT CUBA)